 From the list of priorities, projects with more specific improvements are listed with an approximate cost for construction at the time of this plan.
-The estimated cost is a general estimate and does not include inflation costs, nor is the project limited to the project description.
-Each project will be reexamined as funding sources are identified to define project scope
+The estimated cost is based on 2019 costs generally and does not include inflation costs, nor is the project limited to the project description.
+Each project will be reexamined as funding sources are identified to define project scope.